Saying 'No'.

 - Being easy. (‘Agreeable’.)

-No matter what the actual rules in our environment happened to be, these tender and impressionable years were spent investing high quantities of time and energy into garnering fluency in them.
+No matter what the actual rules in our environment happened to be, these tender and impressionable years were spent investing high quantities of time and energy garnering fluency in them.

-The trap we thereby step into unwittingly unfolds when the fluency that helped us cope at first, mutates into the very prisons we spend our adult life trying escape; usually by trying to master the fluency even more.
+The trap we thereby stepped into unwittingly, unfolded when the same fluency warped into the very prisons we spend our adult lives trying to escape.

-Meanwhile, life keeps happening.
+Meanwhile, life kept happening.

 Family pressures, cultural rhetoric, education systems, job markets, careers, relationships, dating, finance....

-- The caretakers become resentful.
+- The caretakers became resentful.

 That's when ‘saying no’ becomes interesting.